Curator: Jan Hoet (Belgium) - Locus Focus

-Like his predecessors, the artistic director of Sonsbeek 9, the Belgian curator Jan Hoet, took a look at previous Sonsbeek editions.
-In his introduction to the catalogue, Hoet stressed the importance of continuity and tradition.
-He referred in particular to Wim Beeren (who had died in 2000), who 30 years beforehand had been the protagonist of Sonsbeek ’71: Sonsbeek beyond the boundaries.
-Whereas Beeren and Valery Smith had opted to spread out the artworks, Hoet decided to limit this to three different places, hence the subtitle “LocusFocus”.
-The choice was made for Arnhem’s characteristic Park Sonsbeek (the cultural), the Eusebius Church (the historical), and the Kronenburg shopping centre (the socioeconomic).
+Like his predecessors, artistic director of Sonsbeek 9, the Belgian curator Jan Hoet, has studied previous Sonsbeek editions.
+In his introduction in the catalogue, Hoet stressed the importance of continuity and tradition.
+He referred in particular to Wim Beeren (who had died in 2000), who 30 years beforehand had been the protagonist of Sonsbeek ’71.
+Whereas Wim Beeren and Valery Smith had opted to spread out the artworks, Hoet decided to limit the exhibition to three locations, hence the title Locus Focus.
+He chose Park Sonsbeek (the cultural), the Eusebius Church (the historical), and the Kronenburg shopping centre (the socio economic) for the three locations.
 As Hoet wrote in his introduction, “I very deliberately wanted to keep this Sonsbeek exhibition clear, transparent, and above all readable - as well as a tangible exhibition that everyone can at least read, if not understand”.